 The Centre for Computational Statistics and Machine Learning (CSML) is a major European Centre for machine learning having coordinated the PASCAL European Network of Excellence.

-Coupled with the internationally renowned Gatsby Computational Neuroscience and Machine Learning Unit, and UCL Statistical Science, this MSc programme draws on world-class research and teaching talents.
+Coupled with the internationally renowned Gatsby Computational Neuroscience and the Machine Learning Unit, and UCL Statistical Science, this MSc programme draws on world-class research and teaching talents.
 The centre has excellent links with world-leading companies in internet technology, finance and related information areas.

 The programme is designed to train students in both the practical and theoretical sides of machine learning.
 A significant grounding in computational statistics is also provided.